swcarpentry/DEPRECATED-bc/lessons/misc-python-for-geosciences/README.md

 This overview is aimed at the scientists who are interested in Python but don't know how to start using it (this might be really confusing for a newcomer), or would like to learn more about possible Python applications.
 For those of you who already use Python there will be nothing really new.

+This material has been presented in 2-hour lecture format and is also suitable for half-day and full-day hands-on presentation.

-This notes will be helpful only if you know some programming language already (preferably Matlab).
+This notes will be helpful only if students already know some programming language (preferably Matlab).
 Notes are also avalible as webpages at [earthpy.org](http://earthpy.org/category/introduction-to-python.html).

 PRs with corrections are very welcomed.